 "Most people give up just when they're about to achieve success.
 They quit on the one yard line.
 They give up at the last minute of the game one foot from a winning touchdown."

-A small but consistent application of effort over an extended period of time will yield results far greater than the sum of the effort.
+A small but consistent application of effort over an extended time will yield results far greater than the effort required.

 Drip, drip, drip.
 It doesn't matter whether you add a new piece of content every day or every week.
 Eventually, Google will take notice.